-The beautiful city of Hobart has been chosen as a host for the ICC World T20 2020.
+The beautiful city of Hobart has been chosen as a host for the ICC T20 World Cup 2020.

 Tasmania, the island state of Australia, lies 40 degrees south of the equator.
 An archipelago of more than 334 islands in the temperate zone of the southern hemisphere, it is a land of dramatic coastlines, rugged mountains, spectacular wilderness and sparkling highland lakes.